QUESTAS GROUP

 During the reporting period this statement covers, we actively engaged and communicated with all members of the Group we own or control in the development of this Statement.

-All members of the Group participated in providing the information relevant to their respective sites, operations and supply chains as required for the risk assessment actions noted above in this Statement, as well as consulting and/or liaising with respect to communications with the suppliers in their respective operational supply chains who were subject to a modern slavery due diligence review.
-An exception to the foregoing are very recently acquired Group subsidiaries who are still in the process of integration into the Group.
+All members of the Group participated in providing the information relevant to their respective sites, operations and supply chains as required for the risk assessment actions noted above in this Statement, as well as consulting and/or liaising with respect to communications with the suppliers in their respective operational supply chains that were subject to a modern slavery due diligence review.
+An exception to the foregoing is the recently acquired Group subsidiaries who are still in the process of integration into the Group.
+However, the integration process will include the implementation of our Modern Slavery Risk Mitigation Program.

 All members of the Group will have accountability for execution of the action plans and standard actions relating to their respective suppliers and will be kept apprised of the activities and outcomes noted in this Statement.